Fantasy on Ice: Construction and design of the rink

 With exception of the Big Hat ice hockey arena in Nagano and the Makomanai Ice Arena in Sapporo, the venues of the past Fantasy on Ice shows did not have a permanent ice rink, so it was necessary to resort to mobile rinks, a technology which had been used since the 1950s at shows like Ice Capades.
 Fantasy on Ice uses the Icerack system, developed by the German company ISS GmbH.
 The workers have a setup time of two days, while the disassembly must be completed within twelve hours.

 The rink has dimensions of 50 m × 25 m, which equals 70 percent of the size of an Olympic figure skating rink (60 m × 30 m).
 In comparison to competitions, the rink at Fantasy on Ice has no boards, so the audience has full view at the skaters from all angles.
 The stage is placed directly next to the ice surface, while the spectator seats surround the rink from the other three sides.
 In some venues like the Nippon Gaishi Hall in Nagoya, there were also seats available behind the stage, but the audience had only limited view at the guest artists from that perspective.

-Since the show's revival in 2010, verious improvements had been made in terms of sound and lighting.
+Since the show's revival in 2010, various improvements had been made in terms of sound and lighting.
 One of the biggest challenges was a proper merge of the live music played on the stage, and the recorded sound from speakers installed at the ceiling, which required adjustments in the equipment, volume level, and placement of the speakers.
 Another issue was the limited number of pinspots around the rink, which made it difficult to follow all skaters in group performances at the same time.
 Hence, the production team focused on the effective use of laser lighting for the show.